-Anette Mossbacher profiles an important piece of equipment that she uses in her professional wildlife photography.
+Talking about an essential piece of equipment, the Ecklasphere, that I use in my professional wildlife photography.
 These ongoing equipment tips can help you in your wildlife, landscape, and nature photography efforts.

 “Wildlife photography is a lot like detective work.
-You search, you sit, you wait, and you watch, and when the moment you’ve been waiting/searching for arrives, it can be over in seconds- and you better be ready.”
+You search, you sit, you wait, and you watch, and when the moment you’ve been waiting/searching arrives, it can be over in seconds, and you better be ready.”

-Photographs, such as the Camelthorn tree (above), require a good solid sturdy tripod when capturing an image with a telephoto lens.
-This is to prevent camera shake from ruining the shot.
+Photographs, such as the Camelthorn tree (above), require an excellent stable, sturdy tripod when capturing a photograph with a telephoto lens.
+That is to prevent camera shake from ruining the photograph.
 These same extreme telephoto lenses are also perfect for wildlife photography.

-“However, there is a problem on the wildlife side of things that requires a different solution, and that is why I’m digging into my camera bag for you today.
+“However, there is a problem with the wildlife side things that require different solutions, and that is why I’m digging into my camera bag today.
 I want to share my solution with you!”

 Wildlife does not sit still.
 It moves constantly.
 Also, they often keep their distance, and if they don’t, it is in the photographer’s best interest to keep that distance for them.
-This requires often the use of longer telephoto lenses when photographing wildlife.
-Many of us are aware of the techniques and issues that come with long telephoto lenses, and if you aren’t; these are one of the many subjects that I discuss in my workshops and private photo tours.
+That usually requires the use of long telephoto lenses when photographing wildlife.
+Many of us are aware of the techniques and issues that come with long telephoto lenses.
+If you are not, these are one of the many subjects that I discuss in my workshops and private photo tours.

-A primary concern is always camera shake, which is why for landscape photography (when the subject sits still) a tripod is the perfect tool.
+A primary concern is always camera shake, which is why for landscape photography (when the subject sits still), a tripod is a perfect tool.
 However, wildlife photography typically requires a different solution.

 In the above photograph, you can see my setup for stabilizing the camera when I am using my telephoto lenses, but I also require mobility and portability.
-This setup is comprised of three pieces of gear.
+This setup we comprise of three pieces of gear.
 I will highlight each of them for you.
-However, the one piece that I think you will find the most interesting is the ECKLASPHERE Swing Tripod.
+However, the one part that I think you will find the most interesting is the ECKLASPHERE Swing Tripod.

 The ECKLASPHERE is the round gray disk attached to the bottom of my lens in the above picture.

-I like the use of the beanbag.
-It offers good support.
+I like the use of a beanbag.
+It offers excellent support.
 However, it does not work well when you must pan or swivel your camera quickly and smoothly, which you will often do when photographing wildlife.

 The ECKLASPHERE Swing Tripod offers a stable platform on top of the beanbag support, but now… I can swivel my camera with ease.